August 16, 2012

 - Make a personal annual gift to HSI or sign up for an automatic monthly pledge using your credit card.

 - Share this list with family members and friends so they can learn how their actions can help animals, too.

 - Attend The HSUS/HSI’s Animal Care Expo (location varies) or The HSUS’s Taking Action for Animals conference (Washington, D.C.)
 For more training and networking events worldwide, visit the Carodog website.

-- Earn a degree or take an online workshop or course through Humane Society University.
+- Earn a certificate or take an online workshop or course through Humane Society Academy.